cgarciae/tensorbuilder/tensorbuilder/README-template.md

 # Tensor Builder
-TensorBuilder had a mayor refactoring and is now based on [Phi](https://github.com/cgarciae/phi).
-Updates to the README comming soon!
+TensorBuilder is a TensorFlow-based library that enables you to easily create complex neural networks using functional programming.

 ##Import